We're here to help

 How do you get a tattoo licence in the UK?

-Whether you're a solo artist or plan on opening your own tattoo studio, you'll have to register both yourself and your premises with your local council.
+Whether you're a solo artist practicing from home or plan on opening up your own commercial tattoo parlour, you'll have to register both yourself and your premises with the local council.

-You can track down their contact info using Gov.uk’s post code checker.
+You can track down your coucil's contact info using Gov.uk’s post code checker.
 Then submit your application to them online or through the post.

-There are extra requirements with some tattoo licences and the process can look a bit different depending on which council you’re applying to.
+There are extra requirements with some tattoo licences and the process can look different depending on which council you're applying with.

-For example, if you’re planning on working in one of the Greater London boroughs (ie outside of the City of London), you’ll have to apply for a ‘special treatments licence' – covering you for tattoos, massage, laser, and a range of other treatments.
+For example, if you plan on working in one of the Greater London boroughs (ie outside of the City of London), you’ll have to apply for a ‘special treatments licence' – covering you for tattoos, massage, laser, and a range of other treatments.

 And if you’re applying for the special treatments licence in person or via post, you’ll need to send a copy of your application to the Metropolitan Police and the London Fire and Emergency Planning Authority.
-(You don’t need to do anything when applying online.)
+(You don’t need to do anything if you're applying online.)

-Whichever council you apply to, you’ll have to verify your ID and prove you are who you say you are.
-Again, the requirements for these will vary, but at the very least, you’ll need to send in your photo ID and some proof of insurance.
+Whichever council you apply to, you’ll have to prove you are who you say you are.
+Again, exact requirements vary, but at the very least, you’ll need to send in a photo ID and some proof of insurance.

 A checklist of what you need to fulfil UK tattoo licence requirements